Maison Blanche station: Location

-The station is located under Avenue d'Italie, between Rue Caillaux and Rue Bourgon, near Porte d'Italie, a gate in the former Thiers Wall.
-Towards the south, this is the last station in the common trunk line before the branches separate, thanks to an underground grade-separated junction located after the station, one towards Mairie d'Ivry and the other towards Villejuif-Louis Aragon.
+The line 7 station is located under Avenue d'Italie, between Rue Caillaux and Rue Bourgon, near Porte d'Italie, a gate in the former Thiers Wall.
+Towards the south, this is the last station on the common trunk of line 7 before the branches separate, thanks to an underground grade-separated junction located after the station, one towards Mairie d'Ivry and the other towards Villejuif-Louis Aragon.
 Oriented approximately along a north-south axis, it is positioned between Tolbiac on the one hand and Porte d'Italie (towards Ivry) or Le Kremlin-Bicêtre (towards Villejuif) on the other.
+On line 14, the station is between Olympiades and Hôpital Bicêtre.

+The line 14 station is located about 21 m deep between Rue Caillaux and Rue Tagore, along Avenue d'Italie, east of the current metro station of Line 7.

+Access to the Line 14 and Line 7 platforms is from the centre of a large forecourt where the entrance to the metro is located.
+Travelers can use escalators or elevators to access the platforms.
+From the platforms, the connections are via the mezzanine.

+The surface forecourt provides access to the T3a tram line or the Porte d'Italie bus hub.
+It also hosts a Véligo station.

 History

+Original station

-It opened as part of a planned section of Line 7, which was temporarily operated as part of Line 10 until the completion of the under-Seine crossing of line 7 from Pont de Sully to Place Monge.
-On 7 March 1930 the line was extended from Place d'Italie to Porte de Choisy, including Maison Blanche.
+It opened as part of a planned section of Line 7, which was temporarily operated as part of Line 10 until the completion of the under-Seine crossing of Line 7 from Pont de Sully to Place Monge.
+On 7 March 1930, the line was extended from Place d'Italie to Porte de Choisy, including Maison Blanche.
 The station was integrated into line 7 on 26 April 1931.
-The station is named after the district, which gets its name from a hotel of the same name, which is French for "White House".
+The station is named after the district, which got its name from a hotel of the same name, which is French for "White House".